Anonym0us33/bark_storymaker/README.md

 #### What voices are supported by Bark?
 * Bark supports 100+ speaker presets across [supported languages](#supported-languages).
 You can browse the library of speaker presets [here](https://suno-ai.notion.site/8b8e8749ed514b0cbf3f699013548683?v=bc67cff786b04b50b3ceb756fd05f68c).
 The community also shares presets in [Discord](https://discord.gg/J2B2vsjKuE).
 Bark also supports generating unique random voices that fit the input text.
 Bark does not currently support custom voice cloning.

-#### Why is the output limited to ~13-14 seconds?
-* Bark is a GPT-style model, and its architecture/context window is optimized to output generations with roughly this length.

 #### How much VRAM do I need?
 * The full version of Bark requires around 12Gb of memory to hold everything on GPU at the same time.
 However, even smaller cards down to ~2Gb work with some additional settings.
 Simply add the following code snippet before your generation: